jakearchibald/jakearchibald.com/static-build/posts/2020/06/events-and-gc/index.md

 This has a race condition.
 If the user clicks `btn1`, then `btn2`, it's possible that the result for `url2` will arrive before `url1`.
 This isn't the order the user clicked the buttons, so the user is left looking at incorrect data.

-The best way to solve this is to 'abort' any pending `showImageSize` operations. [`fetch` supports aborting requests](https://developers.google.com/web/updates/2017/09/abortable-fetch), but unfortunately `createImageBitmap` doesn't.
+Sometimes the best way to solve this is to queue the two actions, but in this case it's better to 'abort' the previous `showImageSize` operation, because the new operation supersedes it. [`fetch` supports aborting requests](https://developers.google.com/web/updates/2017/09/abortable-fetch), but unfortunately `createImageBitmap` doesn't.
 However, you can at least exit early and ignore the result.
 I wrote a little helper for this:

 ```js
 async function abortable(signal, promise) {